 Probably not.
 Honey has been anecdotally reported to lessen symptoms in people with seasonal allergies.
 But these results haven't been consistently duplicated in clinical studies.

 For now, however, it appears that honey may just be a sweet placebo.
-But don't let that stop you from using it in food and beverages.
+Don't let that stop you from using it in food and beverages.
 Just don't give honey to children younger than 1 year because of the risk of infant botulism, a rare but serious form of food poisoning.

-- Botulism.
-Centers for Disease Control and Prevention. http://www.cdc.gov/nczved/divisions/dfbmd/diseases/botulism/#prevent.
-Accessed Sept.
-19, 2012.
+- Botulism: Prevention.
+Centers for Disease Control and Prevention. https://www.cdc.gov/botulism/prevention.html.
+Accessed April.
+24, 2017.